-When he directed Jaws in 1975, Steven Spielberg was hailed as a wunderkind, an overnight sensation.
+When he directed Jaws in 1975, Steven Spielberg was hailed as a wunderkind and an overnight sensation.
 The truth is that Spielberg had been cranking out movies for most of his young life.
-As a precocious teenager, his amateur oeuvre was both irresistibly innocent and sweepingly ambitious: Old West gunslingers and WWII already pointed to the box office maestro he would become.
-Now, as his career settles into its third act, Spielberg takes a loving, bittersweet look into the years that shaped him.
+As a precocious teenager, his amateur oeuvre was both irresistibly innocent and sweepingly ambitious: A spate of homemade Westerns and WWII battle epics already pointed to the box office maestro he would become.
+Now, as his career settles into its third act, Spielberg takes a loving, bittersweet look into the years that made him an icon.
 The result is startling in its sweetness and vulnerability.
 The Fabelmans looks and feels like nothing he’s ever done.

 This might not be a pure autobiography, but I suspect it’s really, really close.
 We meet Sammy Fabelman (Mateo Zoryon Francis-DeFord), Spielberg’s proxy, as an eight-year-old boy.
 His parents are a study in contrasts: Burt (Paul Dano) is amiable, mannered, and analytical, while Mitzi (Michelle Williams) plays piano and gets lost in daydreams.
 They take Sammy to see DeMille’s The Greatest Show on Earth, and the boy is gobsmacked.
 He commanders the family camera, creates his own movies, and never stops.